Nerfoni/Stohrer-Sax-Pad-SVG-Generator-macOs/README.md

 ## Original Project

-This is a macOS port of the original Windows version by Matt.
-The original project was created with AI assistance and provides excellent functionality for saxophone pad generation.
+This is a macOS port of the original Windows version by https://github.com/stohrermusic

 ## Building from Source